Juvenile Diversion In Fort Walton Beach and Okaloosa County

 What is a Deferred Prosecution Agreement?

 This level of diversion is less intrusive.
 This diversion plan dictates a set of requirements that the juvenile must complete and upon successful completion a dismissal will be issued.
-This diversion has been used as a successful resolution to juveniles and families living outside Okaloosa County.
+This form of diversion is often used for juveniles and families living outside Okaloosa County.

 What is the Juvenile Diversion Alternative Program (JDAP)?

-The most important part about diversion is it results in a full case dismissal upon successful completion.
-What that means for the juvenile is a dismissed case and no further repercussions.
-What that means for a parent is renewed hope for their child’s future.
-Diversion is not offered in every case and is certainly not something that is easy to obtain.
+The best thing about juvenile diversion is it results in a full case dismissal upon successful completion.
+Diversion is not offered in every case and is not always easy to obtain.
 An experienced juvenile defense attorney can help position your child in the best light possible to receive a diversion program.
 The end result is structured consequences and a clean record for the future.

-If your child has been charged with a crime in Okaloosa County, contact Flaherty Defense Firm today at (850) 243-6097 for a free consultation.
-Having an attorney immediately following arrest could be the difference in a diversion and an adjudication of delinquency.
+If your child has been charged in juvenile court in Fort Walton Beach or anywhere in Okaloosa County, call Flaherty Defense Firm today at (850) 243-6097 for a free consultation.
+Having an attorney immediately following arrest could mean the difference between diversion and a conviction.